Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.

 This isn’t fall-specific, but it’s always a good idea to make sure you’re regularly checking your safety systems.
 You never know when you’ll need them.

-#13 – Clean humidifiers/dehumidifiers
+#13 Clean Humidifiers/Dehumidifiers

 Similar to the detectors in #12, it’s always a good idea to make sure any humidifiers or dehumidifiers you’re using are able to operate freely.

-Outdoor water pipes.
+Outdoor white water pipes.

 While you don’t have to climb up (standing back with a pair of binoculars can also do the trick), getting up close is the best way to get a good look at how your roof is doing.
-Look for any loose shingles, organise anywhere that leaves and debris have/could collect, and generally look for any major wear and tear locations.
+Look for any loose shingles, organise anywhere that leaves and debris have/could collect, and generally look for any major wear and tear.

-#18 – Inspect the house exterior
+#18 Inspect the House Exterior

 Looking for any general pockets of damage or places where air could flow inside your home.

-You’ll know if you’re in a region which warrants this kind of protection!
+You’ll know if you’re in a region that warrants this kind of protection!
 Sturdy storm doors and windows can make a world of difference if you’re expecting to be up against strong winds and storms.

-#20 – Prepare outdoor AC units
+#20 Prepare Outdoor AC Units

 Give any outdoor AC units a quick clean/service and cover them up for the winter.
 Adjust cooling schedules on any programmable systems accordingly.

 Ensure your drainages are clear and unobscured to allow for water flow to work as intended.
-Try to make sure it flows away from any typically manmade construction (concrete/wood)
+Try to make sure it flows away from any typically manmade construction (concrete/wood).

 For any exposed pipes that could be prone to freezing, try wrapping them with heat tape to help insulate them against freezing temperatures.